-The advantage of resale homes will be larger lot sizes, locations are further south and established schools and shopping.
+The advantage of resale homes will be larger lot sizes.
+Also, new construction homes are being built in the northern part of the city.
+Older homes will be further south and closer to already developed commercial businesses, established schools, and shopping.
 We sell both resale and new construction homes protecting you and your investment every step along the way.

 North Las Vegas is a great place to call home.
 Search home listings below and save your FAVS in a private box to bookmark and return to.
 Filter results in the top-right corner.
 A saved search will send automated emails to you when new homes are listed for sale.
 When you’re done researching, contact us, and let’s find the perfect home for you!

 Since the average home in North Las Vegas is around 15 years old there’s a good chance that you’ll buy a Blue Energy Star Certified home.
 Energy Star Certification is the lowest level of energy certifications that go above and beyond Nevada’s energy-efficient building codes.